geolffrey/FlightDataAccessor/doc/source/Overview.rst

 MappedArrays
 ------------

-The `MappedArray` class defined within the `FlightDataAccessor` repository subclasses `np.ma.MaskedArray`. `MappedArrays` provide support for defining a mapping between raw data values and state names.
+`MappedArray` is a subclass of `np.ma.MaskedArray` and implements a mapping between raw data values and state names.
 This type of array is used to store the data of `Discrete` and `Multi-state` parameters.

-`Discrete` parameters record values of either 1 or 0 whereas `Multi-state` parameters record a variable number of states, each represented by a different integer value.
-The mapping of integer values to states is not consistent between different frames, engine types and aircraft. `Discrete` parameters may have inverted logic where 0 is `True` and 1 is `False`.
-By defining a consistent of list of state names for each parameter and a mapping of raw data to state for each frame, `Discrete` and `Multi-state` parameters can be accessed consistently using MappedArrays.
+`Discrete` parameters record values of either 0 or 1 whereas `Multi-state` parameters record a variable number of states, each represented by a different integer value.
+The mapping of integer values to states is not consistent between different dataframes, engine types and aircraft.
+For instance, `Discrete` parameters may have inverted logic where 0 is `True` and 1 is `False`.
+By defining a consistent of list of state names for each parameter, and a mapping of raw data to state within each frame, `Discrete` and `Multi-state` parameters can be accessed consistently using MappedArrays.

 .. todo:: MappedArray diagram?

 .. code-block:: python

-   >>> MappedArray([1, 2, 3, 4], values_mapping={1: 'Not Installed',
+   >>> MappedArray([1, 2, 3, 4], values_mapping={1: 'Not Installed', \
        2: 'ILS Mode Fail', 3: 'Not Selected', 4: 'ILS Selected'}) masked_mapped_array(values = ['Not Installed' 'ILS Mode Fail' 'Not Selected' 'ILS Selected'], data = [1 2 3 4],